selesselvan/ML-Capstone-Project/README.md

 * Exposes ports 9696 (for Flask) and 8501 (for Streamlit).
 * Runs both the Flask app (predict.py) and the Streamlit app (app.py) when the container starts.

-# Cloud Deployment
+# Local Deployment

-On-going.
  A short video (Predict aqi video.mov) demonstrating interaction with the local deployment is attached to this repo.

 ## References: